-At J. Gonzalez Law Firm, we know that you’re extra attentive when it comes to school zones and dropping off your kids, but sometimes accidents happen.
-That’s why the personal injury lawyers at J. Gonzalez Law firm are here to help you in case of an emergency.
+At J. Gonzalez Injury Attorneys, we know that you’re extra attentive when it comes to school zones and dropping off your kids, but sometimes accidents happen.
+That’s why the personal injury lawyers at J. Gonzalez Injury Attorneys are here to help you in case of an emergency.

 Watch for pedestrians.

 Students of all ages, from elementary up to college, tend to focus their attention on friends, talking, and using their cellphones.
 This means their eyes are on everything else except the road.
 That’s why as a driver, you must be exceedingly cautious around pedestrians, especially children and teenagers, who can act erratically and dash on to the road in an attempt to cross the street.
 Be vigilant while driving in school zones or around colleges and universities, because even older students can forget the need for safety while crossing streets with heavy traffic.

 Drive safely around school buses.

 More than 25 million children ride school buses each day.
 This is in fact the largest form of mass transportation in the United States.
 Because children gather around bus stops before school, where they talk and horseplay, drivers must be wary of unpredictable behavior or actions at these sites.
 Also, children tend to walk in front of the bus when dropped off after school.
 This means drivers cannot see the children until they are on the road, which has led to one too many tragedies.